dcSpark/pricing-service/README.md

-# milkomeda-validator
+# Cardano-Pricing Service

 ## Background

 ## Purpose of this project
+The purpose of this micro service is to cache price from cryptocompare that can be queried by the cardano-backend service.

 # Requirements

-To run this, you will need to run the following

-1) cardano-db-sync
+You will need the API key.
+You will need to ask for it.

 ## Building